Going Bush

 That was possibly the first ever lightweight imported into Australia, and now lives at the Wilmington Toy Museum in South Australia.

 First job was to trace it's MOD history from Military Reg no 15FM37 .
-I acquired the "B-Card" from MOD Archives and it shows my Lightweight spent its entire military career in HongKong and spent most of its time there with the Gurkhas.
+I acquired the "B-Card" (pictured at right) from MOD Archives and it shows my Lightweight spent its entire military career in HongKong and spent most of its time there with the Gurkhas.

 One of these old photos above could even be of my Lightweight, in service with Gurkha regiments.
 My rear tub has evidence of where the same 'dog cage' was brazed onto my galvanised capping.